akzhan/perl-YourCompany-Project/README.md

 ## Database

-Note that our boilerplate depends on Postgres (travis build requires Postgres  9.6).
+Note that our boilerplate depends on Postgres 9.5+.

 You should create user and database.